The Ultimate Guide to Cash Flow Planning for Businesses

 - Cash Inflows: Money coming into the business or household, such as sales revenue, investment income, or salary.

-- Cash Outflows: Money going out, covering expenses like payroll, rent, operational costs, or personal expenses.
+- Cash Outflows: Money going out, covering expenses like payroll, rent, operating costs, or personal expenses.

 Importance of Cash Flow Planning